gege-xin/UCBgege/README.md

 	data[VIP].money+=n;
 }
 ```
-This part of code is executed when the user chooses to deposit money.
-It asks the user for the amount they want to deposit, and then adds this amount to the `money` attribute of the `data` structure at the index `VIP`.
+When a user decides to make a deposit, this section of code is run.
+The user's desired deposit amount is requested, and the requested amount is then added to the `money` property of the `data` structure at the index `VIP`.

 ## User Manual:

-The user interface is designed to be as interactive as possible.
-When the user runs the program, they are asked a series of questions to perform operations.
-The user is expected to provide their inputs based on the prompts on the console.
+As much interaction as feasible is included into the user interface.
+The user is prompted with a series of questions when they launch the application in order to carry out activities.
+According to the console's instructions, the user is asked to enter their inputs.

-- To deposit money, when asked "withdraw or save money", the user should input `1` and then `0` for deposit.
-The user will be asked to enter the amount to deposit.
+- The user should enter `1` for withdrawal and `0` for deposit when prompted "withdraw or save money."
+The user will be prompted to input the deposit amount.

-- To withdraw money, similar to deposit, the user should input `1` and then `1` for withdrawal.
-Then the user needs to input the amount to withdraw.
+- If the user want to withdraw money, or to deposit, the user need to input `1` and then `1` for withdrawal.
+Then the user can input the amount that they want to withdraw.

-- To manage investments, when asked "Do you want to manage money?", the user should input `1` for yes.
-Then the user is presented with different investment options based on their age.
-The user should input the corresponding number of the chosen option.
+- If the user want to manage investments, the user need to input `1` for yes if the system asked "Do you want to manage money?".
+Then the system will show with different investment options based on their age which is old or young people for the user.
+Then the user can input the chosen option with the corresponding number showing.

-It's also important to note that, for now, the program does not provide error checks for wrong inputs.
-If wrong input types are provided, the program may crash or behave unexpectedly.
+There is also another important note need to know which is the program will not show the error checks for wrong inputs now.
+So if the user input the wrong things that were not matched to the program, the program will crash.

 ## Data Structure: